I'm a professional beach bully. I pretend to steal your girl, you punch me, I go down, she swoons, you slip me 50 bucks.

 - Johnny in My Boyfriends Back tries this by having his friend gear up to pretend to rob the convenience store where his crush works, but is unaware that an actual robber shows up until it's too late.

-- However, it ended up being a double subversion - the first subversion is that while Marty was planning to pretend to harass Lorraine so George could "save" Lorraine from Marty, the plan goes horribly wrong and George has to face a real bully instead.
-The second subversion is that the plan works anyway, as George manages to find enough courage to beat up the bully, which wins Lorraine's heart.
+- Marty McFly attempts to get George and Lorraine together in Back to the Future with this, by telling George to find him "parking" with Lorraine in Doc's car, appearing to take advantage of her.
+He is to pretend to give Marty a vicious beating for trying to "hurt" Lorraine.
+It couldn't be simpler.
+But instead, it becomes a double subversion - the first subversion is that while Marty is planning to pretend to harass Lorraine so George could "save" Lorraine from Marty, the plan goes horribly wrong when Biff shows up, throws Marty to his friends, and begins to molest Lorraine.
+The second subversion is that the plan works anyway, as George manages to find enough courage to punch Biff out cold when he does come by on his cue, which wins Lorraine's heart.

 - Attempted by Ignacio in Nacho Libre, but he ends up picking a fight with a random passer-by instead, who kicks his butt.